How to chill, freeze and defrost food safely.

 The important thing to remember is that because the bacteria haven't been killed, they may be revived as the food defrosts.
 Make sure the food never enters the Danger Zone because the bacteria may grow and make you ill.
 This is why you should defrost food within a fridge.

 It is also the reason why we advise foods can't be refrozen if they are accidentally defrosted, unless they are first cooked.
 If the food has been defrosted it must be cooked before being eaten to be safe.
-Once defrosted, foods should be treated as if they are fresh and consumed within two days.
+Once defrosted, foods should be consumed within 24 hours.

 Defrosting your food